HieraRS: A Hierarchical Segmentation Paradigm for Remote Sensing Enabling Multi-Granularity Interpretation and Cross-Domain Transfer: Experiments

-In the ablation study of BHCCM, we validate the effectiveness of its internal design of bidirectional semantic consistency constraints as well as the proposed loss function $\mathcal{L}_\text{HSC}$.
-As shown in Table~\ref{ablation-BHCCM-table}, we use ConvNeXt-Base with a flat classification structure as the baseline, which achieves an mIoU of 73.73\% and an mAcc of 80.06\% on the GaoFen-2 data of MM-5B dataset.
-We design five comparative settings:
+In this ablation study, we evaluate the contribution of the bidirectional semantic consistency constraints built into BHCCM and the effectiveness of the proposed loss $\mathcal{L}_\text{HSC}$.
+As reported in Table~\ref{ablation-BHCCM-table}, we adopt ConvNeXt-Base with a flat UperNet as the baseline.
+On the GaoFen-2 source of the MM-5B dataset, the baseline achieves mIoU scores of 73.39\%, 82.38\%, and 93.73\% at $L3$, $L2$, and $L1$, respectively.
+To systematically isolate the contributions of architectural designs and loss constraints, we construct eight comparative settings, as detailed below:

-(1) \textbf{Without fusion} ($\mathcal{L}_{\text{HCE}}$): mIoU = 71.36\%, using three independent 2D convolutions generated the final results, led to a significant performance drop, decreasing by 2.37\% compared to the baseline.